 What is Harm OCD

 Harm OCD is a common manifestation of Obsessive Compulsive Disorder (OCD).
-Similar to other OCD subtypes, such as Sexual Orientation OCD (HOCD), Scrupulosity, and Pedophile OCD (POCD), sufferers with Harm OCD experience intrusive thoughts that are counter to their character and values.
-The pervasive and sometimes grotesque nature of the Harm OCD thoughts cause people to feel distressed, avoid triggering situations or objects, and question their intentions and actions.
+Similar to other OCD subtypes, such as Sexual Orientation OCD (HOCD), Scrupulosity, and Pedophile OCD (POCD), sufferers with this subtype experience intrusive thoughts that are counter to their character and values.
+The pervasive and sometimes grotesque nature of the these violent obsessions cause people to feel distressed, avoid triggering situations or objects, and question their intentions and actions.

 - “That guy who cut me off in traffic made me so mad I could just punch him.”